SYN flood

-A SYN flood is a form of denial-of-service attack in which an attacker rapidly initiates a connection to a server without finalizing the connection.
+A SYN flood is a form of denial-of-service attack on data communications in which an attacker rapidly initiates a connection to a server without finalizing the connection.
 The server has to spend resources waiting for half-opened connections, which can consume enough resources to make the system unresponsive to legitimate traffic.

 The packet that the attacker sends is the SYN packet, a part of TCP's three-way handshake used to establish a connection.

 Technical details

 When a client attempts to start a TCP connection to a server, the client and server exchange a series of messages which normally runs like this: